 The gospels misquote Malachi, mentioning a messenger sent by God to prepare the way for someone else.
 Malachi actually said the messenger was to prepare the way for God, and didn’t say anything about a man coming.
 Either way, this description is so vague, there’s no good reason to think it’s about John the Baptist preparing the way for Jesus.

-Malachi said God was going to “send the prophet Elijah”, which Jesus claims also meant John the Baptist, though John the Baptist disagreed.
+Malachi said God was going to “send the prophet Elijah”, which Jesus claimed also meant John the Baptist, though John the Baptist disagreed.
 Jesus said everything that was written about this “Elijah” had happened to him, despite the fact that the prophecy about Elijah didn’t actually say anything about what would happen to him, and really doesn’t have any resemblance to anything that happened in John’s life at all.

 Not true of Jesus